skellat/mkdocs-cms/docs/index.md

 ## Your Boutique Multi-Platform Media Arts Shop

 Erie Looking Productions is based in Ashtabula, Ohio.
 We are a boutique multi-platform media arts shop available for contract work and consultation.
-We work in [LaTeX2e](https://simple.wikipedia.org/wiki/LaTeX), audiovisual editing, creative consulting, and more to provide unique solutions.
+We work in [LaTeX2e](https://simple.wikipedia.org/wiki/LaTeX), audiovisual editing, creative assistance, and more to provide unique solutions.
 Examples of audio works we have created can be found online at the [Internet Archive](https://archive.org/search.php?query=%22Erie%20Looking%20Productions%22&and[]=mediatype%3A%22audio%22).

 ### To Reach Us